-Interview Preparation Tips: What You Need to Know Before the Interview
+Interview Preparation Tips: How to Prepare Before the Interview

 Bring Extra Resume

 Once you have written a stellar resume and receive the call, it is time to prepare for the first physical impression you will give to your prospective employer - the interview.
 This is what will make or break the hiring process.

 As your nerves rev up, it is important to remember some key things about the interview.
 Most importantly:

 - Remember, interviewers are just people too: Many interviewers admit to feeling anxiety over the process themselves.